syncfusion-content/blazor-docs/blazor/circular-gauge/appearance.md

 ### In pixel

-You can set the mid point of the Circular Gauge in pixel as demonstrated as follows.
+You can set the mid point of the Circular Gauge in pixel as shown below.

 ```cshtml
 @using Syncfusion.Blazor.CircularGauge